xocolatl-aficionado/Quizzeria/README.md

 (make sure to update the env file with the correct `NEXTAUTH_URL`)

-To run the test cases make sure you have install all the libraries and then:
+To run the test cases make sure you have installed all the libraries and then:

 ```javascript
 npm run test